EdMUK/mkvscode/README.md

 # mkvscode

-`mkvscode` is a command-line tool for quickly setting up a Visual Studio Code project with predefined configurations for Python or Lua projects.
+`mkvscode` is a command-line tool for quickly setting up a Visual Studio Code project with predefined configurations for Python or Lua projects, as well as creating a git repo with the relevant .gitignore file.

 ## Features